-Our predictions 2-5 reflect that there are potentially many other factors that drove people's choices over and above party allegiances.
-In particular, Prediction 2 states that socioeconomic status should influence choices.
+Our hypotheses 2-5 reflect that there are potentially many other factors that drove people's choices over and above party allegiances.
+In particular, Hypothesis 2 implies that socioeconomic status should influence choices.
 This is confirmed by the data.
 Three socioeconomic characteristics are strong predictors: formal education, residence, and religion.
 We find that residing in urban areas and having higher levels of formal education are strongly correlated with support for a proportional system.
 Results on formal education are remarkable; once controlling for party preferences, vote at the general election, and all sorts of social values and political attitudes, having any degree higher than a primary school degree increases the probability of supporting a pure proportional system by around 10-15%.
 This suggests that those with higher levels of formal education place some intrinsic value in a proportional system beyond the instrumental partisan value they may see in it.
 Given the lack of malapportionment, support of urban citizens for MMP is unlikely to stem from an urge to increase the weight of their own individual votes.
 Hence, support of 'urbanites' and 'leftists' for MMP seems more likely to derive from the tendency of these subsets of the population to antagonize National.
 It is also plausible that highly educated, urban citizens, who have generally stronger concerns for the environment, may have supported a proportional system in the hope of facilitating entrance to parliament to the Green Party.

 We also find religion to be a driver of electoral preferences.
 Followers of the main religion in New Zealand (Protestantism) were much more supportive of maintaining FPTP than their Catholic or agnostic counterparts.
 As far as we know, there is nothing intrinsic in the Protestant set of beliefs that would favor a majoritarian system.
-We believe the rationale to be similar to that in Braun (2016), who finds that, during the Second World War, Jews were more likely to be helped by Protestants in areas in which Protestants were a minority, and more likely to be helped by Catholics where Catholics were a minority.
-That is, protection was driven not by anything intrinsic to a given religion, but by a sense of local historical grievance and the resultant strength of the networks built therein.
-In New Zealand, as part of the majoritarian religious group, Protestants may have seen little need to alter the status quo.
+As part of the majoritarian religious group, Protestants may have seen little need to alter the status quo.

 Results for income are mixed when using field data.
 On the one hand, median income in the area unit is positively correlated with supporting FPTP.
 However, on the other, larger proportions of lower-income households are also correlated with more support for FPTP, whereas larger proportions of people earning rents and dividends is associated with stronger support for MMP.
 Survey data does not shed any further light on the issue.

-In sum, support for Prediction 2 is mixed: whereas those highly educated seem to vote against status quo, those in the majoritarian religion group tend to vote in favor.
+In sum, support for Hypothesis 2 is mixed at best, and, if anything, evidence leans towards rejection: whereas those in urban areas and highly educated seem to vote against status quo, those in the majoritarian religion group tend to vote in favor.
 Results on income do not yield further clarifications.
-Prediction 3 seems to find more support in the data: those who placed themselves to the left of the political spectrum tended to support a proportional system.
-This result is however not robust to all specifications.